openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Display loop information on your xDrip+ watchface (if you are not using AAPS/[AAPSv2 watchface](../Configuration/Watchfaces.md)

 ### NSClient
-* Setup sync of your AndroidAPS data with Nightscout.
+* Setup sync of your AAPS data with Nightscout.
 * Settings in [preferences](Preferences-nsclient) can be opened by clicking the cog wheel.

 ### Maintenance